Monolingual or Multilingual Instruction Tuning: Which Makes a Better Alpaca: Abstract

 \section{Abstract}

-Foundational large language models (LLMs) can be instruction-tuned to develop open-ended question-answering capability, facilitating applications such as the creation of AI assistants.
-While such efforts are often carried out in a single language, building on prior research, we empirically analyze cost-efficient approaches of monolingual and multilingual tuning, shedding light on the efficacy of LLMs in responding to queries across monolingual and multilingual contexts.
-Our study employs the Alpaca dataset and machine translations of it to form multilingual training data, which is then used to tune LLMs through low-rank adaptation and full-parameter training.
-Comparisons reveal that multilingual tuning is not crucial for an LLM's English performance, but is key to its robustness in a multilingual environment.
-With a fixed budget, a multilingual instruction-tuned model, merely trained on downsampled data, can be as powerful as training monolingual models for each language.
-Our findings serve as a guide for expanding language support through instruction tuning with constrained computational resources.
+Foundational large language models (LLMs) can be instruction-tuned to perform open-domain question answering, facilitating applications like chat assistants.
+While such efforts are often carried out in a single language, we empirically analyze cost-efficient strategies for multilingual scenarios.
+Our study employs the Alpaca dataset and machine translations of it to form multilingual data, which is then used to tune LLMs through either low-rank adaptation or full-parameter training.
+Under a controlled computation budget, comparisons show that multilingual tuning is on par or better than tuning a model for each language.
+Furthermore, multilingual tuning with downsampled data can be as powerful and more robust.
+Our findings serve as a guide for expanding language support through instruction tuning.